Project Gotham

 - This billet big-block aluminum engine is fully water-jacketed and water-cooled.
 Designed for drag and drive.
 It’s capable of running on 100% methanol, Race Gas, pump gas, and E85.
 Attached to this engine will be two 98mm rear-mounted turbos, mounted remotely at the rear of the car while the engine sits up front.
 The vehicle will also feature a 2-step + rolling anti-lag.
 The car features a split-circuit intercooler, radiator, oil cooler, and transmission cooler.

-I don’t expect this car to be quicker around a road racing circuit than my McLaren 1,200S, or better at drag racing than an actual pro mod!
+I don’t expect this car to be quicker around a road racing circuit than my ultra lightweight McLaren 1,200S, or better at drag racing than an actual pro mod!
 But it will be a blast! (hopefully not literally).
 It will be capable of producing 1,500HP continuous road racing in ambient air temps below 100f (close to sea level), and above 5,000HP in short bursts on methanol (for drag racing).